iangreenleaf/techblog/posts/2013-12-10-the-reddit-algorithm-a-recap.markdown

 Someone else corrected my statement that Reddit has "tons of cash flowing in" by pointing out that they're still not profitable.
 I haven't amended that because that's just mean.

+## Press ##

+I'm tickled, because I never viewed this as "breaking a story".
+Nevertheless, the business press seems to be picking it up.
+We'll see if any thoughtful articles come out of it.
+Not yet.

+* <a href="http://www.businessinsider.com/two-programmers-claim-reddits-voting-algorithm-is-flawed-2013-12" rel="nofollow">Business Insider</a>
+* <a href="http://www.ibtimes.com/reddit-bug-affects-ranking-algorithm-programmer-identifies-glitch-allows-manipulation-censorship" rel="nofollow">International Business Times</a>

 ## Miscellany ##

 Did you know that [Randall Munroe has taken an interest in Reddit's ranking algorithms](http://blog.reddit.com/2009/10/reddits-new-comment-sorting-system.html)?